Velocidex/WinPmem/README.md

 Experimental write support
 --------------------------

-The winpmem source code supports writing to memory as well as reading.
+The WinPmem source code supports writing to memory as well as reading.
 This capability is a great learning tool since many rootkit hiding techniques can be emulated by writing to memory directly.